hunterxcobby/100-days-of-code/log.md

    - Illustrated with a Shops table where Quality is an ENUM with values 'High', 'Average', 'Low'.
    - Showed that inserting values not in the ENUM list results in an empty string.

-6. Discussed the **SET Constraint**:
+6. learned the **SET Constraint**:
    - Allows a column to have zero or more values chosen from a list.
    - Illustrated with a Students table where Certificates is a SET with values 'A1', 'A2', 'B1', 'C1'.
-   - Demonstrated that each row can have multiple values separated by commas.
+   - implemented that each row can have multiple values separated by commas.

 Each constraint serves a specific purpose in database design, contributing to data integrity and flexibility in representing different types of information.